xKynn/PokeCatcher/README.md

 ### Config

-Open config.json up with any text editor, now put your token in the "".
+Open edit-this-example-config.json up with any text editor, now put your token in the "".
+After you are done editing this config, please rename the file to `config.json`.
 Other options in config are:
  - priority: In this list you can add pokemon that bypass the catch rate, pokemon that you absolutely want to catch.
  - catch_rate: This is a percent out of 100.